A random Hall-Paige conjecture: Introduction

 \subsubsection{Partitioning abelian groups into zero-sum sets}

 We call a subset $S$ of a group \textbf{zero-sum} if $\sum S=0$.
 Given a sequence $a_1, a_2,\ldots, a_k$ ($a_i\geq 2$) with $\sum a_i=n-1$, where $n=|G|$, when can we partition the non-identity elements of an abelian group into zero-sum sets of size $a_1, a_2,\ldots, a_k$?
 A variant of this natural problem seems to have been first considered in 1957 by Skolem \cite{skolem}, and in 1960 by Hanani \cite{Hanani_1960}.
 A complete solution for cyclic groups for sequences $a_1, a_2,\ldots, a_k$ with $a_i\geq 3$ was given by Friedlander, Gordon, and Tannenbaum in 1981 \cite{friedlander}.
-A moment's reflection reveals that for the necessary partition to exist, we need that $\sum G=0$.
+Obviously, we need that $\sum G=0$.
 This already rules out even-order cyclic groups, for example.
 There is another very natural necessary condition.
 Let $\ell$ denote the number of $a_i$ such that $a_i=2$.
-We need that $G$ should contain at least $(n-1-\ell)$-many pairs $\{x,-x\}$ where $x\neq -x$ (i.e. $\ell$-many order $2$ elements).
+We need that $G$ should contain at least $\ell$-many pairs $\{x,-x\}$ where $x\neq -x$ (i.e. at least $2\ell$-elements of order greater than $2$).
 It turns out that for odd order abelian groups, these two conditions are known to be sufficient as well as necessary \cite{tannenbaumold, Zeng2015OnZP}.
 However, for even order abelian groups, Tannenbaum observed that additional necessary conditions are required \cite{tannenbaumpartitions}.
 To see this, we invite the reader to consider the case when $G=\mathbb{Z}_4\times \mathbb{Z}_2 \times \mathbb{Z}_2$, and the sequence $a_1, a_2,\ldots, a_k$ is $(2,2,2,3,3,3)$.
 See \cite{tannenbaumpartitions} for a solution to why $G$ does not have the desired partition in this case.
 Motivated by the previous example, Tannenbaum asked to find a set of necessary and sufficient conditions guaranteeing a partition of an even order abelian group into zero-sum sets of prescribed sizes \cite{tannenbaumpartitions}.
 Despite the apparent lack of structure in the problem as evidenced by a rich family of counterexamples, in Section~\ref{sec:tannenbaum}, we give a complete characterisation of the (large) abelian groups and integer sequences for which the desired partition exists.
 Various special cases of this problem were investigated by several authors, for example see \cite{cichaczboolean} and all the references therein.
 In particular, our characterisation confirms the following conjecture of Cichacz \cite{cichaczconjecture}. \begin{conjecture}[Cichacz, \cite{cichaczconjecture}] Let $G$ be an abelian group with at least $3$ involutions and suppose we have numbers $r_1, \dots, r_t\geq 3$ with $r_1+\dots+r_t=|G|-1$.
 Then there is a partition of $G\setminus \id=Z_1\cup \dots \cup Z_t$ where each $Z_i$ is a zero-sum set of size $r_i$. \end{conjecture}